 The University of Arizona Electron Microprobe Laboratory began operation in 1974 with an ARL SEMQ electron microprobe and has been under the overall supervision of Professor Michael J. Drake since that time.
 Mr. Thomas Teska provided day-to-day management of the facility from 1974 until his retirement in 1999.
 Since September 1999 the facility has been managed by Dr. Kenneth Domanik.

-The current CAMECA SX50 electron microprobe was installed in 1990 with funding from the Keck Foundation, the National Science Foundation (NSF), and the National Aeronautics and Space Administration (NASA) and has been in continuous use for 19 years.
+Our CAMECA SX50 electron microprobe was installed in 1990 with funding from the Keck Foundation, the National Science Foundation (NSF), and the National Aeronautics and Space Administration (NASA) and is still in use.
 It is equipped with four WDS spectrometers capable of full quantitative analysis of all elements from Be to U. A PGT 5000 EDS detector provides for rapid qualitative analysis.
-The system is fully computer controlled, allowing point analyses, line analyses, x-rap maps, and BSE images to be acquired automatically without additional user intervention after initial calibration and setup.

 We welcome new users and new applications.
 If you are interested in using our microprobe, or would like additional information, please feel free to contact us.